NJ Criminal Mischief – NJ Criminal Mischief Charges N.J.S.A. 2C:17-3 – N.J.S.A. 2C:17-3 Criminal Mischief Penalties

 “In New Jersey, criminal mischief is considered a property damage crime, and can leave you in jail or with a permanent criminal record.
 These cases must be handled carefully in order to secure the best possible outcome.”

-The Tormey Law Firm is an aggressive criminal trial team that includes an active NJ prosecutor, and we are dedicated to providing the most effective defense for your charge.
+The Tormey Law Firm is an aggressive criminal trial team that includes former NJ prosecutors, and we are dedicated to providing the most effective defense for your charge.
 We have extensive experience handling property crimes, including criminal mischief, trespassing, and burglary.
 Having an attorney by your side might be the only way to significantly reduce your penalties and potentially have your case dismissed entirely.

 Contact one of our experienced criminal defense lawyers for a free consultation.
 Feel free to keep reading this page for additional information about criminal mischief in New Jersey.